What Israel Can Do For You and What You Can Do For Israel

 However, the challenge still remains for all of us, both those living inside and outside of Israel: Is Israel – the true spiritual nature of Eretz Yisroel – living inside of us?

-As we are left reeling by more appalling news coming from Israel, as more innocent lives are broken, as we read how the Jewish people leave Egypt and begin their 40 year journey to the Promised Land – what better thought to ponder on than our own relationship with the spiritual center of the universe.
+As we are left reeling by more appalling news coming from Bulgaria, as more innocent lives are broken, as we read how the Jewish people conclude their 40 year journey to the Promised Land – what better thought to ponder on than our own relationship with the spiritual center of the universe.

 Our hearts cry out, our feelings and thoughts are with all the innocent victims and their families, we do whatever we physically can to support Israel and all those in need.
 But there is something more, much more that we can do.